www.DieselNet.com. Copyright © Ecopoint Inc. Revision 2015.02

-In the 1990s when electronically controlled injection timing retard was the primary means for reducing NOx emissions, another means that many North American engine manufacturers commonly used to offset fuel consumption penalties was a dual-mapping strategy in electronically controlled engines.
+Between 1987 and 1998 when electronically controlled injection timing retard was the primary means for reducing NOx emissions, one means that many North American engine manufacturers commonly used to offset fuel consumption penalties associated with retarded fuel injection timing was a dual-mapping strategy in electronically controlled engines.
 In this approach, a nominal injection timing setting that assured regulatory compliance with NOx emission standards was used in transient operation such as during emission certification test cycles.
 However, when it was determined that a vehicle was in cruise mode, injection timing was advanced to improve fuel economy.
 This provided a significant fuel economy improvement under the highway cruise condition commonly encountered by heavy-duty trucks but also increased NOx emissions significantly.

 Injection timing on its own is limited in its ability to reduce NOx emissions.
 In addition to the trade-offs already discussed.
 NOx emissions can start to increase again if timing is retarded sufficiently or the engine can start to misfire .
 This places a practical lower limit of around 4 g/kWh NOx that can be achieved with injection timing retard .
-Further NOx reductions have required additional measures such as injection rate shaping, pilot injections, EGR and NOx aftertreatment.
-While injection timing retard is no longer the primary means of NOx control, it is still an important tool that can be used in conjunction with other control measures to provide further NOx reductions.
+Further NOx reductions have required additional measures such as injection rate shaping, pilot injections, intake valve timing control, EGR and NOx aftertreatment.
+While injection timing retard is no longer the primary means of NOx control, it is still an important tool that can be used in conjunction with other control measures to ensure regulatory NOx limitsare met.